unc-csxl/orientation/frontend/typescript_tutorial.md

 #### Type Aliases

-There is a nifty feature in TypeScript called the **type alias**, which essentially allows you to create another label why which you can refer to a type.
+There is a nifty feature in TypeScript called the **type alias**, which essentially allows you to create another label by which you can refer to a type.
 This can be useful to make types more concise, or to make it more readable for your feature.
 Look at the following example:

 <table>
 <tr><th width="520">TypeScript</th></tr>